moritzjakob/STL-FEM-Solver/README.md

 ### Note on Large Test Files

-One test case used a high-resolution STL file ('beam_extreme_fine.stl') which exceeds GitHub’s file size limit and is therefore not included in this repository.
+One test case used a high-resolution STL file ('beam_extreme_fine.stl') which exceeds GitHub's file size limit and is therefore not included in this repository.

 ---